 While my professional focus over the last decade has centered on counselor education and academic leadership, I’m now following a long-standing pull back to direct clinical work.
 Returning to the therapy room feels like a return to my heart, offering the kind of presence, connection, and care that first called me to this field.

-Whether I’m in the classroom, a clinical space, or a consulting relationship, I show up with curiosity, warmth, and a commitment to authentic connection.
+Whether I’m in the classroom, a clinical space, or a consulting relationship, I show up with curiosity, warmth, and a commitment to creating genuine connection.

 My Offerings